Kazhakoottam

-Kazhakoottam is a major suburb in the capital city of Thiruvananthapuram, Kerala state, India.
-The largest IT Park of the country in terms of developed area Technopark along with Technocity an upcoming integrated IT township is situated here.
-Hence it is known as the Information Technology capital of Kerala.
-It is one of the fastest growing area of the state.
+Kazhakkoottam is a major urban area in the city of Thiruvananthapuram, India.
+The largest IT park in the country in terms of developed area, Technopark, along with Technocity-an upcoming integrated IT township-is situated at 6km North of kazhakkoottam.
+Hence, it is known as the Information Technology capital of Kerala.
+It is one of the fastest-growing areas of the state.

 History

-Kazhakuttom was the centre of power for Kazhakuttathu Ugran Pillai who was prominent among the so-called Ettuveetil Pillamar (Pillais from Eight Houses) who rebelled against Travancore King Marthanda Varma in the late 18th century.
+Kazhakkoottam was the centre of power for Kazhakuttathu Ugran Pillai who was prominent among the so-called Ettuveetil Pillamar (Pillais from Eight Houses) who rebelled against Travancore King Marthanda Varma in the late 18th century.
 After defeating Pillai, Varma destroyed his palace and replaced it with a pond.
 To redeem himself, he built a temple to Krishna nearby.
 Both the pond and the temple survive.
 The Kazhakuttom Mahadeva Temple is believed to be 1000 years old.

 Administration

 Kazhakootam is the 1st ward in Thiruvananthapuram Corporation which is administered by the Mayor.

 Kazhakoottam assembly constituency is one of the 140 assemblies of the Kerala Legislative Assembly.
 It is represented by Kadakampally Surendran from CPI(M) 2016 onwards.
 The Kazhakootam constituency also belongs to the greater Thiruvananthapuram Lok Sabha Constituency which is represented by Dr. Shashi Tharoor MP (Indian National Congress) from 2009 onwards in the Indian Parliament.

 Kazhakuttam ward councillor V.K.
-Prashanth from CPI(M) was elected as the Mayor of Trivandrum in November 2015.
+Prashanth from CPI(M) was elected as the Mayor of Thiruvananthapuram in November 2015.